XpertHR for Multistate Employer Resources

 It's important that your corporate communications program conveys the required information to employees in a timely fashion.

 Updating or implementing an employee handbook?
 Ensure that changes are communicated to employees and that employees acknowledge receipt of the handbook.
-Refer to our Employee Handbooks tool for the latest updates, including suggested table of contents for a Federal and California handbook.
+Refer to our Employee Handbooks resource for the latest updates, including suggested table of contents for a Federal and California handbook.

 Unsure how to update an employee handbook?
 Whether you're creating a handbook from scratch or need to maintain or update one, consult our various, practical resources in this Task (HR Toolkit).
 You may also find these How To resources helpful: